timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 42-ATOMIC ENERGY DEFENSE PROVISIONS/SUBCHAPTER VIII-ADMINISTRATIVE MATTERS/Part A-Contracts.md

 #### (c) Notifications
 * If the Secretary has exercised the authority under subsection (a), the Secretary shall—

-  * (1) notify appropriate parties of the covered procurement action and the basis for the action only to the extent necessary to carry out the covered procurement action;
+  * (1) notify appropriate parties of the covered procurement action or special exclusion action and the basis for the action only to the extent necessary to carry out the covered procurement action or special exclusion action;

   * (2) notify other Federal agencies responsible for procurement that may be subject to the same or similar supply chain risk, in a manner and to the extent consistent with the requirements of national security; and